mapbox/mapbox-gl-native/platform/darwin/docs/guides/Predicates and Expressions.md

 Initializer parameter | Format string syntax | Description
 ----------------------|----------------------|------------
+`mgl_does:have:` | `mgl_does:have:(SELF, 'key')` or `mgl_does:have:(%@, 'key')` | Returns a Boolean value indicating whether the dictionary has a value for the key or whether the evaluated object (`SELF`) has a value for the feature attribute.
+Compared to the `mgl_has:` custom function, that function’s target is instead passed in as the first argument to this function.
+Both functions are equivalent to the syntax `key != NIL` or `%@[key] != NIL` but can be used outside of a predicate.
 `mgl_interpolate:withCurveType:parameters:stops:` | `mgl_interpolate:withCurveType:parameters:stops:(x, 'linear', nil, %@)` | Produces continuous, smooth results by interpolating between pairs of input and output values (“stops”).
 Compared to the `mgl_interpolateWithCurveType:parameters:stops:` custom function, the input expression (that function’s target) is instead passed in as the first argument to this function.
-`mgl_step:from:stops:` | `mgl_step:from:stops:(x, 11, %@)` |Produces discrete, stepped results by evaluating a piecewise-constant function defined by pairs of input and output values ("stops").
+`mgl_step:from:stops:` | `mgl_step:from:stops:(x, 11, %@)` | Produces discrete, stepped results by evaluating a piecewise-constant function defined by pairs of input and output values ("stops").
 Compared to the `mgl_stepWithMinimum:stops:` custom function, the input expression (that function’s target) is instead passed in as the first argument to this function.
 `mgl_join:` | `mgl_join({'Old', 'MacDonald'})` | Returns the result of concatenating together all the elements of an array in order.
 Compared to the `stringByAppendingString:` custom function, this function takes only one argument, which is an aggregate expression containing the strings to concatenate.
 `mgl_coalesce:` | `mgl_coalesce({x, y, z})` | Returns the first non-`nil` value from an array of expressions.
 `MGL_LET` | `MGL_LET('age', uppercase('old'), 'name', uppercase('MacDonald'), mgl_join({$age, $name}))` | Any number of variable names interspersed with their assigned `NSExpression` values, followed by an `NSExpression` that may contain references to those variables.
 Compared to the `mgl_expressionWithContext:` custom function, this function takes the variable names and values inline before the expression that contains references to those variables.